facebook/react-native/docs/Tutorial.md

   }
 ```

-Press cmd+R and you should see "Title" sitting above "2015".
+Press cmd+R and you should see "Title" above "2015".
 Notice that the Image doesn't render anything.
 This is because we haven't specified the width and height of the image we want to render.
-You do that via styles.
+This is done via styles.
 While we're changing the styles let's also clean up the styles we're no longer using.

 ```javascript
 var styles = StyleSheet.create({